Skip to Content

 Diamond stones are not adversely affected by temperature changes as normal whetstones are.
 Traditional whetstones can crack or break when subjected to sudden temperature changes or wide temperature ranges.

-These advantages of diamond sharpening stones are the features that have resulted in them gaining popularity among knife owners and even home knife owners who what to do their own sharpening.
+These advantages of diamond sharpening stones are the features that have resulted in them gaining popularity among knife owners and even home knife owners who want to do their own sharpening.

 TIP: If you are not sure what diamond sharpening stones are good for and want to know more about their storage and cleaning, check out the ultimate guide in the article below: